-Shio kombu is thin strips of seasoned and dried kelp.
-It has been enjoyed in Japan as a topping for rice for centuries.
+Shio kombu is the thin strips of seasoned, dried kelp.
+It has been enjoyed on top of rice for centuries in Japan.

 Shio Kombu 2 packet set